RobotsMali-AI/vits-bam/README.md

 This repository contains RobotsMali's first text-to-speech experiments for Bambara (Bamanankan).
 It modernizes the dependencies and compatibility code from [ylacombe/finetune-hf-vits](https://github.com/ylacombe/finetune-hf-vits) while leaving the core VITS adversarial training recipe largely unchanged.

 The released checkpoints are research artifacts, not production TTS systems.
-All are substantially undertrained relative to the hundreds of thousands of optimizer steps normally used for VITS; RobotsMali uses approximately 200,000 steps as a reference budget.
+All are substantially undertrained relative to the hundreds of thousands of optimizer steps normally used for VITS; considering 200,000 steps as a reference budget.
 No formal MOS, intelligibility, speaker-similarity, or safety evaluation has been completed.

 ## Released resources